-Based on the broad demographic appeal of our retail concept, the significant size of the market in which we operate and our internal real estate planning model which we use to evaluate potential new store growth opportunities, we believe we have the potential to grow our store base to over 1,000 ULTA stores in the United States over the next 10 years.
-Our internal real estate model takes into account a number of variables, including demographic and sociographic data as well as population density relative to maximum drive times, economic and competitive factors.
-We plan to open stores both in markets in which we currently operate and in new markets.
+Based on the broad demographic appeal of our retail concept, the significant size of the market in which we operate and our internal real estate planning model, we believe we have the long-term potential to operate over 1,000 ULTA stores in the United States.
+We opened 31 stores in fiscal 2006 and plan to open approximately 45 stores in fiscal 2007.